Interview – Cathy Podewell

 Cathy Podewell – No, isn’t that funny?
 I wasn’t going out for anything.
 Maybe it would have happened.
 I landed Dallas pretty much in the fall of ’88 and Night of the Demons had just come out.

-I was sort of out of commission for 3 years for audition.
+I was sort of out of commission for 3 years for an audition.
 I guess the closest thing was the first Batman (1989).
-I auditioned for some part that I didn’t get.
+I auditioned for some parts that I didn’t get.
 No one reached out for me, and I didn’t audition for a Horror film.
 That’s interesting, I never thought of it.

 CrypticRock.com – That is interesting.
 When you took on the role in Dallas, perhaps others thought you were no longer interested in Horror.
 It is a positive thing you did not get typecast.

 Cathy Podewell – Right, I was really lucky.
 That is what I was saying about the 5 years I worked, I did a little Comedy, a little TV movie, a Horror film, and a nighttime Soap Opera.
 I feel like I hit everything.
 The only thing I really didn’t do, outside college, was any theater.
-Again, I don’t think anyone asked me, and I don’t think I auditioned for anything Horror related after Night of the Demons
+Again, I don’t think anyone asked me, and I don’t think I auditioned for anything Horror-related after Night of the Demons

 CrypticRock.com – Now that you are interested in getting back into it all, have you been asked to be a part of anything?

 Cathy Podewell – Just a couple of shorts.
 I did 2 shorts just as favors to 2 different friends.
 Otherwise, no, no one has asked.
 I have had a lot of people ask, are you going to get back into it?
 I am not really back into it for anyone to ask me seriously.
-I would have to get an agent, get a head shot, and jump back in.
+I would have to get an agent, get a headshot, and jump back in.

 International Film Marketing

 CrypticRock.com – That makes sense.
-Hopefully something will come of you jumping back into it all.
+Hopefully, something will come of you jumping back into it all.

 Cathy Podewell – I am taking it slow.
-Also, I feel a bit silly about having a Cathy Podewell instagram.
+Also, I feel a bit silly about having a Cathy Podewell Instagram.
 Every picture I put up is a throwback Thursday picture, there is nothing current.
 I have already heard from a couple of fans, who would have come up to me at Horror conventions, asking me to do something.

 CrypticRock.com – You shouldn’t feel silly about getting yourself out there.
 The Horror fan base is one of the most passionate and dedicated around.
 You have a fan in Horror, you have a fan for life.